WebOrigami/docs/src/content/framework/templates.md

   - Hello, <strong>
   - Alice
   - </strong>!
-intro: !ori client/samples/frameworkIntro
 index.ori: |
   <h1>About Us</h1>
-  {{map teamByName, =`
+  {{ @map/values teamData.yaml, =`
     <li>{{./name}}</li>
   `}}
 indexTemplate:
   - <h1>About Us</h1>
-  - "{{map teamByName, =`<li>{{./name}}</li>` }}"
+  - "{{ @map/values teamData.yaml, =`<li>{{./name}}</li>` }}"
 indexText:
   0: "<h1>About Us</h1>"
-  1: !ori map(intro/teamByName, =`<li>{{./name}}</li>`)
+  1: !ori (@map/values(teamData.yaml, =`<li>{{./name}}</li>`))
-index.html: !ori index.ori(intro/teamData.yaml)
+index.html: !ori index.ori(teamData.yaml)
 ---

-Origami templates let you write Origami expressions in the context of a text document.
-These expressions can then be evaluated in the context of input data to efficiently produce, for example, HTML.
+Origami templates let you write Origami expressions in the context of boilerplate text to efficiently produce HTML or other text formats.

-The Origami system provides its own template engine as a convenience and because the Origami language lends itself to the domain of templates.
-But the Origami framework is designed to be extended with other template systems (e.g., [Handlebars](https://handlebarsjs.com/)).
-This requires writing a small degree of integration code which is currently beyond the scope of this documentation.
+The Origami system provides its own template engine as a convenience, and because the Origami language lends itself to the domain of templates.
+The Origami framework is designed to be extended with other template systems, although that requires writing a small degree of integration code which is currently beyond the scope of this documentation.

 ## Origami template documents

-An Origami template is a text file containing _substitutions_ surrounded by `\{{` and `}}` curly braces.
+An Origami template document is a text file with a `.ori` extension.
+A template contains containing placeholders indicated with `\{{` and `}}` curly braces.

 ```console
 $ cat greet.ori